REGISTRATION IS NOW OPEN

 , in partnership with the NDCI, developed the content of each ADCPI program.
 In offering training and technical assistance through ADCPI, BJA demonstrates a commitment to working with local jurisdictions to prevent and control substance abuse and crime.
 A representative from NDCI and an expert practitioner from within the Adult Drug Court system will attend all ADCPI events.

 Selected jurisdictions will participate in a facilitated 6-month planning process.
-Each jurisdiction will be required to complete pre-training worksheets, participate in pre-training webinars, attend two 2-day training programs, maintain routine correspondence with program staff, and submit an Adult Drug Court implementation plan or draft policy and procedure manual.
-NDCI will notify jurisdictions of training dates and locations upon the acceptance.
-Each two day session has been designed to familiarize participants with the building blocks of Adult Drug Courts.
+Each jurisdiction will be required to complete pre-training worksheets, participate in pre-training webinars, attend a 3-day training program, maintain routine correspondence with program staff, and submit an Adult Drug Court implementation plan and draft policy and procedure manual.
+NDCI will notify jurisdictions of training dates and locations upon their acceptance.
+The three day on site training program has been designed to educate participants with the building blocks of Adult Drug Courts and develop a solid adult drug court implementation plan.

 The 10 Key Components of Drug Courts